Stroke Information

 TeleStroke Services

-When patients come to our emergency departments at Cox Monett Hospital or Cox Branson with signs and symptoms of a stroke, the emergency department has the option of contacting one of our Springfield neurologists and requesting a TeleStroke consultation.
-Using a video camera and equipment, the Springfield neurologist is able to provide a consult and communicate with the emergency physician on a plan of care.
+When patients come to our emergency departments at Cox Monett Hospital, Cox Barton County Hospital or Cox Medical Center Branson with signs and symptoms of a stroke, the emergency department has the option of contacting one of our Springfield neurologists and requesting a TeleStroke consultation.